insidergraph

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description gives clear context for when to use (before events like bankruptcy) and implies it is for joining insider trades and events, but does not explicitly state when not to use or list alternative sibling tools such as search_insider_trades or search_material_events.
+The description gives clear context for when to use this tool (for cross-feed insider-trades-before-events analysis) and implies it is the right choice over raw EDGAR for this specific query.
+However, it does not explicitly state when NOT to use it or name alternative sibling tools, so it lacks formal exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.